Het is een nacht... (Levensecht)

 "Het is een nacht...
 (Levensecht)" (English: "It is a Night...
 (Lifelike)") is the debut single by Dutch artist Guus Meeuwis.
 The song was produced by Ad Kraamer and written by Meeuwis.
 It was released in 1995 as the lead single from Meeuwis's debut studio album Verbazing.
+It was highly successful in the Netherlands and Belgium where it peaked atop the national singles chart in both countries and emerged as the year's best-selling single.

+To promote the song a music video was filmed, showing a performance at a bar by Guus Meeuwis.
+Additionally, he performed it live during several live concerts and televised appearances.
+Two updated versions of the song were released, including one by German band The Baseballs in 2011 and one featuring Dutch rapper Kraantje Pappie in 2020.

+Background

-Meeuwis wrote the song after a romantic weekend with his girlfriend Valérie Gregoire in Bruges.
+Guus Meeuwis wrote "Het is een nacht" after a romantic weekend with his girlfriend Valérie Gregoire in Bruges.
 In 1994, Meeuwis and a couple of friends entered a talent competition (the AHC-Studentensongfestival) in Leiden with this song and won.
 As a result, the group was offered a recording contract by Willem van Schijndel, under the name "Guus Meeuwis & Vagant".

+In 2025, he appeared on the Dutch TV show Liefde voor Muziek where he explained that the song came to existence "I studied for a year and a half in Leuven and went up to a café with a piano and a guitar.
+I wrote the song there."

+Chart performance

 The song became a huge hit in The Netherlands and Belgium and reached the peak position in both the Dutch and Belgian charts.
 It spent seven weeks at number one in the Dutch Top 40 and eight weeks at number one in the Mega Single Top 100 and the Ultratop 50.
 More than 250,000 copies were sold.

+The song was placed at number 10 on the Top 40 Biggest Dutch-language Hits of All Time list compiled in 2023.
+It appeared on the NPO Radio 2's Top 2000 list, with the highest position of 653 in 2021.